Dsspinetti/Spinetti_Dominick_Capstone_CaseStudy/README.md

 As a user, I want my password to be secure so that my data stays safe

 As a developer, I want to use my own CSS style sheet so that my application is unique

+As a developer, I want store user log in history into my SQL database so that I can keep track of application usage